xiaocong/uiautomator/README.md

 ## Issues

-If you have any suggestions, bug reports or annoyances please report them to our issue tracker at [github issues](https://github.com/xiaocong/uiautomator/issues).
+If you have any bug reports or annoyances please report them to our issue tracker at [github issues](https://github.com/xiaocong/uiautomator/issues).
+If you have any suggestions, new feature requirements or topics you want to discuss, please submit your topic at [ostio](http://ost.io/@xiaocong/uiautomator)

 ## Notes